ngkhiem97/cpp-networking/README.md

 ./bin/<target_file>
 ```

-## Detail: Steps to communicate through the network
+## Detail: Steps to communicate through the network with Boost Asio
 ### 1. Create an IO context object (abstraction of the OS data transfer interface)

 As an example with Boost Asio, an io context object can be created as: